 Controlling Caffeine Cravings

 When feeling tired, it may be a natural inclination to grab a cup of coffee or other caffeinated beverage to get a boost of energy and keep going.
 While this may help a student get through a night class or hammer out an assignment at the last minute, it can disrupt sleeping patterns, creating further fatigue the next day.

 Caffeine can last up to 12 hours in the system after consumption.
-Even for night owls, a coffee or a Red Bull® or a Monster® after lunch could keep them awake well beyond when they want to go to bed.
+Even for night owls, a coffee (or energy drink) after lunch could keep them awake well beyond when you want to go to bed.

 Staying Nourished and Hydrated

 Staying focused during night classes can take practice and preparation.
 Packing healthy snacks and water is one way to maintain energy and feel comfortable as class discussions and lectures progress into the later evening hours.

 If a professor doesn’t permit eating in the classroom, a student can likely squeeze in a quick bite beforehand or during break time.

 Between work, studying, class time, and other obligations, exercising may seem like a luxury that there isn’t enough time for.
 This can feel especially true on days when a full day at work is followed by a three-hour night class.